nw4466tu/Azure-Network-Protocols/README.md

 <br />
 <p>
 One last (for this lab) way to filter traffic would be through DHCP.
+DHCP is used to automatically assign your IP address(usually something that happens on the background), and were going to force the renewal of an IP address.
+So in PowerShell were going to type: ipconfig /renew and when he hit enter, this VM1 is going to broadcast on our virtual network basically telling it to give us a new IP.
+Since were using Azure, the way it works is that there's actually a DHCP server inside the virtual network that's somewhat invisable, but that should re-issue our IP address to us.
+Once it's sent through WireShark, we should start to see traffic on PowerShell.
 <br />
 <br />
 <br />